NickelAngeStudio/cfg_boost/README.md

 }
 ```

-See [Examples wiki](https://github.com/NickelAngeStudio/cfg_boost/wiki/Examples) for more use cases.
+See [examples](https://github.com/NickelAngeStudio/cfg_boost/wiki/Examples) for more use cases.

 ## Installation